 Many of the County Links

-on the left will keep you specifically in Carlisle and Cumberland County, part of the PA Dutch area
+above will keep you specifically in Carlisle and Cumberland County, part of the PA Dutch area

 History is everywhere in the colonial town of Carlisle.
 The quaint tree-lined streets and grey stone colonial buildings give a glimpse into the past.
 A past which includes Jim Thorpe and the Carlisle Indian School, Molly Pitcher, Revolutionary and Civil War sites, and much more.

 The oldest towns in the county are Shippensburg and Carlisle, each with its unique history.
 Shippensburg is home to Shippensburg University of Pennsylvania.
 Carlisle is home to Dickinson College, established in 1773, and the Penn State Dickinson School of Law.

 The United States Army War College is a United States Army school also located in Carlisle on the campus of the historic Carlisle Barracks, a military post dating back to the 1770s.

 During the Gettysburg campaign of the American Civil War in the summer of 1863, Confederate troops marched through the Cumberland Valley, briefly occupying much of Cumberland County.